4.3. POSIX Hosts¶

 The latest version is Ubuntu 22.04 LTS 64-bit.
 This section also includes Xubuntu.
 A minimal installation was used and the following packages installed:

-$ sudo apt-get build-dep build-essential gcc-defaults g++ gdb git \ unzip pax bison flex texinfo unzip python3-dev libpython-dev \ libncurses5-dev zlib1g-dev
+$ sudo apt install build-essential g++ gdb unzip pax bison flex texinfo \

-Note that in previous versions of Ubuntu, the package libpython-dev was python2.7-dev.
+Note that in older versions of Ubuntu, the package libpython2-dev was python2.7-dev.
 The name of packages changes over time.
 You need the package with Python development libraries for C/C++ programs.
 The following is needed for recent versions:

 It is likely necessary that you will have to enable the Ubuntu Source Repositories.
 Users have suggested the following web pages which have instructions: